ayan-goel/ayan-goel/README.md

 * **Merge Fitness** – Flutter app for a trainer with 120+ clients: plans, payments, tracking, video calls.
 Maintaining and adding features based on customer feedback.
 * **Crypto HFT Bot** – High frequency market making on Coinbase using C++ and low-latency infrastructure.
 Working on implementing Next.js dashboard and PyTorch-powered parameter tweaks.
-* **Rush App** – Business Fraternity tool for recruiting 200+ rushees, used by 100+ fraternity members.
-Adding live features and improving UX.
+* **Rush App** – Business Fraternity tool for recruiting 200+ rushees, used by 150+ fraternity members.
+Adding live features and new operational changes for the next semester.

 ## 📬 Contact Me